How Threat Intelligence Can Improve Your Security

 A new cyberattack occurs roughly every 39 seconds.
 Each of these attacks leaves behind a variety of evidence, including IP addresses, log events and malicious files.
 This evidence can be incredibly valuable to security teams but only if it’s analyzed and placed in context.
 There is simply too much attack data from too many sources to be useful when data is in a raw format.

-Threat intelligence is the solution for making raw data actionable.
-Threat intelligence is the result of analyzing billions of attack data points into meaningful insights.
+Threat intelligence is the solution for making raw data actionable and is the result of analyzing billions of attack data points into meaningful insights.
 Applying this intelligence to your security processes can help you ensure that your system remains protected.

 In this article, you’ll learn what threat intelligence is.
 You’ll also learn some best practices for integrating threat intelligence into your security, and how to make sure your system remains protected.